 Sat Nam, Khalsa ji!
 In the wake of the attention now being given for and against gun ownership, I have frequently recalled a scene from many years ago with a wince, even a shudder on one hand, and a smile with a head-shake on the other.

-I was in a mixed group discussing security and gun safety training in which a young woman reluctantly picked up a handgun between her thumb and forefinger as if picking up a dead mouse.
-The scene stuck with me ever since.
-And all the recent talk about guns and violence has especially caused me to recall that silly albeit sad scenario.
-Silly because it looked so comical, sad because it is indicative of where I see many women, today.
+I was conducting a survival and gun safety course in a mixed group of women and men.
+While discussing gun safety I observed a young woman reluctantly pick up a handgun between her thumb and forefinger as if picking up a dead mouse.
+The vision has stuck with me ever since.
+The frequent media attention and talk about guns and gun violence causes me to recall that silly albeit sad scenario to this day.
+Silly because it looked so comical; sad because it is so indicative of where I see the mind set of too many women, today.